Dillongc21/redux-tutorial/README.md

-# React Starter
+# Redux Tutorial

-A starter repo in React.js
+A tutorial in React Redux by LearnCode.Academy